 2. Rebated holes and plugged for a surface mounted fixing.

 3. Side profiled with Ebty or IpeClip (plastic clips) provide an almost hidden fixing system

 4. Patented invisible fixing system by Exterpark proving a true interior parquet for outside

 5. There are many other side fixing systems available.
 Please ask for advise on which clip is best suited to your specific deck material.

 The cost of a hardwood decking installation

-The costs of a hardwood decking system vary tremendously, rather like having a piece of furniture bespoke made; each one is unique and completely different.
+The costs of a hardwood decking system vary tremendously, rather like having a piece of furniture bespoke made.
+Each is unique is unique

-The cost for a cost effective/standard hardwood deck will be from £220 to £280 plus vat sq m this will be a simple design, cheaper hardwood material, predrilled and countersunk holes.
+The cost for a cost effective/standard hardwood deck will be from £300 to £360 plus vat sq m.
+This will be a simple design, cheaper hardwood material, predrilled and countersunk holes.
 One has to appreciate sanding and oiling will add to this cost.
 The other additions like fascia, lift out hatches and steps will add more to the cost.
-The largest cost of course is for a curved design, there is a lot of waste generated here, perhaps as much as 20%.
+The largest cost of course is for a curved design, there is a lot of waste generated here, perhaps as much as 20% and more.